 Typically, the most common IBS triggers are:

 - Food.
-Many people report their IBS symptoms worsen when they eat certain foods, or drink certain beverages.
-The most common culprits tend to be wheat, dairy products, milk, beans and carbonated beverages.
+Many people report their IBS symptoms to worsen when they eat certain foods or drink certain beverages.
+The most common culprits tend to be wheat, dairy products, milk, beans, and carbonated beverages.
 Still, it’s important to note the role of food allergies or intolerance in IBS isn’t fully understood.
 True food allergies are rarely indicated to cause IBS.